-As one can well imagine, the Borough of Mechanicsburg is named after mechanics.
-This goes back to the early 1800s when a group of workers who built and repaired wagons settled in the area.
-This charming region is about 10 miles west of Harrisburg in Cumberland Valley, and it's made up of a group of municipalities.
+As one can easily imagine, the Borough of Mechanicsburg is named after mechanics.
+This name goes back to the early 1800s when a group of workers who built and repaired wagons settled in this area of Central Pennsylvania.
+This charming region is in Cumberland Valley, about 10 miles west of Harrisburg, and it's made up of a group of municipalities.

 Retirees in this area have their choice of many diverse landmarks to explore.
 Some of Harrisburg’s best include the Pennsylvania State Capitol building and the Susquehanna Art Museum.
-Regional attractions include Hershey, PA, Gettysburg Park, and Lake Tobias Wildlife Park.
+Regional attractions include Hershey Park, Gettysburg Park, and Lake Tobias Wildlife Park.

-Here's everything you need to know about Mechanicsburg’s four active lifestyle communities.
+Here's everything you need to know about Mechanicsburg’s active lifestyle communities.

-Respected builder Traditions of America broke ground on this 55+ community in 2008, less than three miles from Downtown Mechanicsburg.
-When work is completed, this property will have 517 new and resale attached and single-family homes.
+In 2008, respected builder Traditions of America broke ground on this 55+ community less than three miles from Downtown Mechanicsburg.
+When construction is completed, this property will have 517 new and resale attached and single-family homes.

 Traditions of America at Silver Spring’s impressive clubhouse has a cafe, a theater, a multipurpose room, a banquet hall, and a business center.
 There’s also a fitness facility with an aerobics studio, a Pilates studio, an indoor whirlpool spa, and saunas.
 Outside perks include a heated pool, a community garden, and a bocce ball court.
-Also, like all Traditions of America communities, there's an on-site lifestyle director to organize group events and activities.
+Also, as with many Traditions of America communities, there's an on-site lifestyle director to organize group events and activities.

 Located near the Route 11 and Route 114 intersection (and plenty of shopping), Carmella is a friendly 55+ neighborhood with 190 new and resale attached homes.
-The seven models are offered in duplex and triplex carriage floor plans, ranging from 1,513 to 2,566 square feet.
-They have two to three bedrooms, two to two-and-a-half baths, first-floor master suites, and two-car garages.
-Some homes also have dens and lofts, and the HOA provides for grounds upkeep and exterior home maintenance.
+Seven models are offered in duplex and triplex carriage layouts, ranging from 1,513 to 2,566 square feet.
+Floor plans have two to three bedrooms, two to two-and-a-half bathrooms, first-floor master suites, and two-car garages.
+Some homes also have dens and lofts.
+The HOA provides for grounds upkeep and exterior home maintenance.

-Sinclair Park is not age-restricted, but this active lifestyle community offers low-maintenance living.
+Sinclair Park is not age-restricted, but this community offers low-maintenance living and other options appealing to active adults.
 Builder Charter Homes designed the property for 60 single-family homes.
 The community's floor plans range from 1,339 to 2,407 square feet with two to four bedrooms, two bathrooms, and attached two-car garages.
 Upgrades may include second floors, basements, porches, and extra storage.
 The HOA handles community roads, landscaping, and major upkeep.

-Sinclair Park doesn't have a community clubhouse, but there's a one-mile walking trail with a picturesque bridge on the grounds.
-If you need somewhere close to work out, you can make the short drive to New York Fitness Clubs or Momentum Female Health & Fitness Club.
-There are also two country clubs in the area: West Shore has tennis, swimming, golf, restaurants, and social events and Carlisle Country Club has golf, swimming, and dining options.
-People who are new to the area can also meet friends and try different social and wellness activities at nearby Mechanicsburg Place.
+Although Sinclair Park doesn't have a community clubhouse, amenities do include a one-mile walking trail with a picturesque bridge on the grounds.
+Residents in need of somewhere close to work out can make the short drive to Planet Fitness or Esporta Fitness.
+There are also two country clubs in the area; West Shore has tennis, swimming, golf, restaurants, and social events and Carlisle Country Club has golf, swimming, and dining options.

 This affordable, established 55+ community was built from 1988 to 2004, and it has 110 resale attached homes.
 The property is bordered by a creek, and it's approximately halfway between Carlisle and Harrisburg.
-At Bent Creek Crossing, the HOA fee covers common area maintenance, trash and snow removal, and landscaping.
+At Bent Creek Crossing, the HOA fee covers common area maintenance, landscaping, and trash and snow removal.
 There's also a private clubhouse with a library and multipurpose room.

 The five ranch models range from 1,250 to 1,650 square feet with two bedrooms, two bathrooms, porches, basements, and attached one- or two-car garages.
 The three Cape Cod models are sized from 2,000 to 2,325 square feet with two bedrooms, two bathrooms, lofted second floors, first-floor master suites, and one- or two-car garages.

-There are plenty of ways for homeowners to keep busy, with day trips to York and Lancaster or golf at Adventure Park Disc Golf Course or Rich Valley.
-Also, Bent Creek Crossing is a short drive away from Harrisburg, and it's close to all the shops and services homeowners need.
+There are plenty of ways for homeowners to keep busy, with day trips to York and Lancaster or golf at West Shore Country Club or the Colonial Golf & Tennis Club.
+Even better, Bent Creek Crossing is a short drive away from Harrisburg and close to all the shops and services homeowners need.